Kaplan Living Brighton, Brighton

 What do I do if I can’t pay my rent?

-If you are unable to pay your rent in time due to delays with your student loan or any other reason.
+If you are unable to pay your rent in time due to delays with your student loan or any other reason, please contact them as soon as possible for guidance.

 Can I hire a cleaning service?